 - myfuture—a joint initiative of the Australian, state and territory governments.
 It includes an extensive resource centre and career planner.
 You can build a profile of yourself, leading to suggested career paths.

 - My Career Match—allows you to build a profile of yourself and create a career path report.

 - School subjects you like and jobs they can lead to (PDF, 960KB)—(Australian Government)

 Most high schools provide students with the opportunity to participate in work experience.

 - helps you to gain a better understanding of the work environment and what employers expect of their workers

 - provides you with the opportunity to explore possible career options including non-gender stereotyped occupations

 - can build confidence and increase your motivation to continue study and/or undertake further training.

 Contact your school to find more information about work experience programs.

-The industry areas listed below also provide structured work experience programs for students:
+The industry areas listed below provide structured work experience programs for students: